-The two books at the top were written by Holy Island residents, and provide a unique perspective.
+The two books at the top were written by Holy Island residents, and provide a unique perspective, though they are sometimes out of print on Amazon.
 I also added maps that you might find useful.

 A great example of how history can come to life when told by someone connected to the place they are writing about.
 Island resident Kate Tristram is a historian and priest and above all a great story-teller.